Project-OSRM/osrm-backend/docs/profiles.md

 This means that after modifying a profile **you will need to extract, contract and reload the data again** and to see changes in the routing results.
 See [Processing Flow](https://github.com/Project-OSRM/osrm-backend/wiki/Processing-Flow) for more.

-## Profiles are written in LUA
+## Profiles are written in Lua
 Profiles are not just configuration files.
-They are scripts written in the [LUA scripting language](http://www.lua.org).
+They are scripts written in the [Lua scripting language](http://www.lua.org).
 The reason for this is that OpenStreetMap data is complex, and it's not possible to simply define tag mappings.
-LUA scripting offers a powerful way to handle all the possible tag combinations found in OpenStreetMap nodes and ways.
+Lua scripting offers a powerful way to handle all the possible tag combinations found in OpenStreetMap nodes and ways.

 ## Basic structure of profiles
 A profile will process every node and way in the OSM input data to determine what ways are routable in which direction, at what speed, etc.